thomasbergernz/versitygw/Global-Options.md

 These are options that apply to the gateway itself independent of any backend type.
 When available, the shorthand option can be used in place of the long option.
+Alternatively, the optional environment variable setting is specified in []s.
+Setting this env var has the same effect as using the command line option.
+For boolean options set env var value to "true", for example `VGW_QUIET=true`.
 ***
 ```
    --version, -v           list versitygw version (default: false)